IOCCC image by Matt Zucker

 Now some people point out that coding and/or writing style might reveal the information about the authors.
 However we consider this to be simply circumstantial and outside the scope of the above paragraph.

-BTW: None of the entries claiming to be from Peter Honeyman have ever won an award.
+BTW: None of the submissions claiming to be from Peter Honeyman have ever won an award.
 So it is theoretically possible that Peter Honeyman did submit to the IOCCC in the past.
 In the past, Peter had denied submitting anything to the IOCCC.
-Perhaps those entries were submitted by one of his students?
+Perhaps those submissions were submitted by one of his students?

 Hopefully we are VERY CLEAR on this point!
 The rules now strongly state: PLEASE DO NOT put a name of an author, in an obvious way, into your source code, remarks.md, data files, etc., the above “Peter Honeyman is exempt” notwithstanding.